 With the many dining, shopping and sightseeing options Singapore has to offer, you’ll be spoilt for choice when planning an itinerary for your trip to the Lion City.
-We’re here to help—narrow down your list with these 12 reasons to visit Singapore, all local-cosigned.
+We’re here to help—narrow down your list with these 11 reasons to visit Singapore.

 The local pastries

 First things first, you’ve got to get your fill of some local sweet treats.
-Head to confectionery shops such as Chin Mee Chin (their kaya toast is to die for) and Dona Manis Cake Shop (be sure to sample their chocolate tarts before they get snapped up).
-Be warned, there will be queues—these treats are definitely worth the wait time, though.
+Head to neighbourhood favourites such as Glory Catering (an eatery that sells an assortment of pastries and sweets) and Dona Manis Cake Shop (be sure to sample their chocolate tarts before they get snapped up).
+While there will be queues, these treats are definitely worth the wait time.
 The best goodies also tend to sell out before lunch, so make a note to get there early.

 The pasar malam